 - This was actually a subversion as the transformations were far from perfect.
 But the surgery to go back to normal was definitely magical.

 - An earlier episode had Mr. Garrison going through plastic surgery, and ended up looking just like David Hasselhoff.

-- Subverted in The Legend Of Korra.
+- Subverted in The Legend of Korra.
 Yakone has plastic surgery in order to escape from prison and lead a more-or-less normal life, but he still looks somewhat similar to how he was pre-surgery.
 Still, it works - he's able to live out the rest of his life in peace.
-It helps that he's far away from the place where he gained his infamy.
+It helps that he's Genre Savvy enough to go far away from the place where he gained his infamy.